Symptoms

 CHILDREN rarely suffer from serious TMJ disorder symptoms, because their extensive capacity for growth adaptation will change their facial structure to accommodate even extreme bite strain rather than allowing the strain to create tissue damage.

-WOMEN - are much more commonly affected than men because of their average more downward and backward facial growth pattern, which diverges from the average male facial growth pattern beginning at puberty when females start showing more signs of TMJ disorders.
-This difference in male and female adult facial growth patterns, compiled from a large growth study, is illustrated in the file entiled CAUSES under the tab FOR DOCTORS.
+WOMEN - are much more commonly affected than men because of their more downward and backward facial growth pattern, which diverges from the average male facial growth pattern at puberty, when females start showing signs and symptoms of TMJ disorders.
+This difference in male and female adult facial growth patterns is illustrated in the file entiled CAUSES under the tab FOR DOCTORS.

 ACUTE TMJ PROBLEMS are usually accompanied by TMJ inflammation, which produces swelling that stretches the joint capsule and pushes the affected condyle down and away from the skull like an expanding bag of water under a table leg, thereby separating the back teeth on that side.
 In such cases, biting forcefully produces immediate pain, because it drives the condyle into the swollen joint capsule; and the pain can be relieved by biting forcefully on a small piece of leather, folded paper, or a wooden coffee stirrer placed between the second molars on the side of the inflammation.

-In addition, after the jaw muscle tension has become chronic, the condition can become self-sustaining, because muscles that have been held tight for long periods of time shorten anatomically in a process known as contracture.
+In addition, after the jaw muscle tension has become chronic, the jaw muscles can shorten anatomically in a process known as contracture.
 Their diminished resting lengths then interfere with resting circulation, which can create little pockets of waste products that present clinically as trigger points - pea shaped nodes that are exquisitely sensitive to manual pressure.
-When compressed, they can cause pain at locations surprisingly far away in typical "pain referral" patterns, which can persist long after their original cause has been eliminated.
+When compressed, they can cause pain in the teeth and at locations surprisingly far away in typical "pain referral" patterns, which can persist long after their original cause has been eliminated.

 The cause of the jaw muscle tightness in most cases is the strained bite maintained by a strained facial growth pattern that persists in adulthood.
 The strained bite restricts the range of motion of the mandible.
 Patients often report feeling like they cannot find a comfortable place for their mandible, like an arm that's enclosed in a box that prevents it from fully stretching out.
 In most TMJ disorder patients, the teeth form the box, and the overbite prevents the bone from access to the more comfortable position.
 Reactions vary.
 In more aggressive people, the muscles become hyperactive and react to the restricted range of motion by pushing on the box in various directions to try to achieve more freedom of movement.
 In more passive people, the muscles react by becoming hypoactive and undergoing atrophy.

-HEADACHES are very common TMJ symptoms, and a wide variety of different types of headache often respond to TMJ treatment, but there is no way to know from your description of your headaches if they are caused by a TMJ disorder.
+HEADACHES are very common TMJ symptoms, and a wide variety of different types of headache often respond to TMJ treatment, but there is no way to know from your particular headaches if they are caused by a TMJ disorder.
 The jaw muscles attach all over the sides of the head, and they can apply significant pressure to it, resulting in sinus headaches, temporal headaches, occipital headaches, or common migraines.
 In monkeys, biting forcefully bends the whole skull and opens the sagittal suture along the top of the head.
 In humans, the jaw muscles are weaker, but the skull is thinner.
-Chewing increases cranial circulation, and sustained pressure from jaw muscle tightness may disrupt cranial circulation.
+Chewing has been shown to increase cranial circulation, and sustained pressure from jaw muscle tightness may disrupt cranial circulation.

-EAR SYMPTOMS are also common in TMJ disorders.
-Theyu include dizziness and disorientation, tinnitus (ear ringing), stuffiness (blocked eustachian tubes), and frequent difficulty hearing what people say (subjective hearing loss).
-There are two common causes of these ear symptoms in TMJ disorders.
+EAR SYMPTOMS include dizziness and disorientation, tinnitus (ear ringing), stuffiness (blocked eustachian tubes), and frequent difficulty hearing what people say (subjective hearing loss).
+There are two common causes of these ear symptoms in TMJ disorders, and effective treatment depends on determining which needs to be addressed in each case.

 One cause is tight jaw muscles.
 The two little ear muscles share the same motor root as the jaw muscles, so increased jaw muscle tonus is accompanied by increased ear muscle tonus.
 One of the ear muscles, the tensor tympani, tightens the ear drum; and when its resting tonus is disturbed, it is not ready to hear.
 As a result, you often feel like you are missing things that people say, even though your hearing tests show normal results.
 The other ear muscle, the tensor veli palatini muscles, pulls open the eustachian tube during swallowing; and disturbing its resting tonus can prevent the tube from equalizing pressure between the middle ear and the outside air, making your ear feel blocked or stuffy.